 Rabbits are herbivores, meaning that it is anatomically designed towards eating plant material.

-And for any rabbit sitter there are particular points of care that should be noted, including and most importantly the need for regular and constant feeding and provision of fresh water.
+And for any rabbit sitter there are particular points of care that should be noted.
+These include the need for regular and constant feeding and provision of fresh water.

 When pet sitting for rabbits, sitters need to remember that food is a big part of life especially for small mammals such as a rabbit. this also applies to Guinea pigs, and other small furry animals.

-In the short term, if they don’t have enough of the correct food (or no food at all) their guts can stop working and this can lead to problems like bloat, gut stasis, and eventually, death.
+In the short term, if they don’t have enough of the correct food (or no food at all) their guts can stop working.
+This can lead to problems like bloat, gut stasis, and eventually, death.
 With rabbit care we need to watch for a few key signs.

 Vet’s Top Tips for Rabbit sitting